PatMcE/gazeboGymDrone/README.md

 # gazeboGymDrone
 ## Overview
-#### The code in this repository is connected to the (yet to be published) paper 'Towards Faster DRL Training: An Edge AI Approach for UAV Obstacle Avoidance by Splitting Complex Environments'.
+#### The code in this repository is connected to the paper 'Towards Faster DRL Training: An Edge AI Approach for UAV Obstacle Avoidance by Splitting Complex Environments'.
 #### Follow the bellow steps to get a Gazebo/PX4/Gym based SITL Drone (modeled on the UVify IFO-S drone: https://github.com/decargroup/ifo_gazebo) to employ a Pytorch D3QN based algorithm for obstacle avoidance/autonomous navigation.
 ## Installation
 ### Step 1 - Ensure you have a Ubuntu 20.04 Machine (can be a virtual machine such as Oracle VM Virtualbox or Google Cloud Platform)